zikzak-ai/kreuzberg/docs/api-reference/extraction-functions.md

 # Extraction Functions

-Kreuzberg provides both asynchronous and synchronous functions for text extraction from files and byte data.
-All functions accept an optional `ExtractionConfig` parameter for configuring the extraction process, including OCR options.
+Kreuzberg provides both async and sync functions for text extraction.
+All functions accept an optional [`ExtractionConfig`](types.md#extractionconfig) parameter for configuring the extraction process.

 ## Asynchronous Functions